euwbah/music-theory/general functional harmony 1.md

 ### Tonality

-In the ideal world, tonality is the way existence can be.
-Or assuming existence follows no rules, then it is all the ways [rules may manifest](https://www.youtube.com/watch?v=RnqwFpyqJFw&ab_channel=RichardE.BORCHERDS), as long as they count as the incomplete rules of expectation and subversion.
+In the ideal world, tonality is the haecceity of existence.
+Or assuming existence follows no rules, then it is all the ways [rules may manifest](https://www.youtube.com/watch?v=RnqwFpyqJFw&ab_channel=RichardE.BORCHERDS), as long as they are in the infinite set of rules of [expectation and subversion](https://www.quantamagazine.org/how-godels-incompleteness-theorems-work-20200714/).

+> As a tangible example of the cryptic statement above, [well-formed scales](https://www.researchgate.net/publication/215646485_Aspects_of_Well-Formed_Scales) provides a teaser of how logical symmetries correlate with constructs evolved in cultures that temper/notice the [Pythagorean comma](https://en.wikipedia.org/wiki/Pythagorean_comma), such that musical structures tend toward the cardinalities of 1, 2, 3, 5, 7, 12, regardless of unit.
+Sacrificing accuracy for brevity, it could be said that the numbers themselves contain information of how they can be arranged. _There are a finite number of [distinct](https://en.wikipedia.org/wiki/Group_isomorphism) [finite groups](https://en.wikipedia.org/wiki/Finite_group) of each given [order](https://www.youtube.com/watch?v=OWTKYLAEYvY&ab_channel=Socratica)._ Even without accounting for any cultural entrainment, or with inaccurate assumptions of the linearity of pitch perception, a purely logical expression can give insight to structures that naturally evolve/occur (Other well-known non-musical examples: [logistic maps](https://en.wikipedia.org/wiki/Logistic_map), [e](https://socratic.org/questions/how-does-e-2-718-help-apply-to-applications-implications-in-real-life), [phi](https://www.mathnasium.com/examples-of-the-golden-ratio-in-nature))

 Assuming this definition, tonality would then be a spectrum encompassing the interval from abstract to fundamental.
 Atonality is the epitome of disregard for the fundamental by an attempt to manifest the abstract, yet now it is within tonality.
 At the other end, we have the search for the fundamental.

-> I assume _fundamental_ to be defined with the physiological axioms of perception of pitch, timbre, harmony, and psychoacoustic phenomenon, not that of perception of structure or form.
-Unfortunately, the subjectivity of these psychoacoustic experiments and the human experience is technically still an unstable self-referential foundation.
+> I assume _fundamental_ to be defined with the mostly invariant physiological axioms of perception of pitch, timbre, harmony, and psychoacoustic phenomenon, not that of the subjective perception of structure or form.
+The subjectivity of psychoacoustic experimentation and the human experience is technically still an unstable self-referential foundation.
 >
 > Since we experience music through time and through conscious being, there is a state of tonality that cannot be modelled, the result of having to perceive through the lens of human perception.
 The intrinsic factors can be modelled (height functions, entropy, circular maps, dynamic resonance, bayesian statistics etc.), but the extrinsic factors involve knowledge of cultural entrainment (long-term memory) and free will to direct attention to particular frequencies over others, which then ultimately contributes to the looser terms like being 'melodic' or having strong 'phrasing'.
 >